SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   Recommendation: adjust according to your needs.

 - `maxRenderTime` is the maximum amount of time expected for a render to complete.
 If the render exceeds this timeout, the concurrency slot is released, which allows the next request to be server-side rendered.
 However, this may not release the rendering resources for a render that has not completed, which may cause additional memory usage on the server.
 The `maxRenderTime` logs which render exceeds the render time, which is useful for debugging.
-The value should always be higher than `timeout` and `forcedSsrTimeout`.
+The value should always be higher than `timeout` and `forcedSsrTimeout` options.

-  The default value is 300,000 milliseconds (5 minutes).
+  The default value is `300000` milliseconds (5 minutes).

+  Recommendation: strongly recommended to set.
+Adjust according to your needs and expectation.

   **Note**: This property is available in the latest patch versions of 3.1.x and later.